hansel123/DGtest/README.md

               The name of the tensor that will be created.

 ### Testing with your own Caffemodel

 You can test your own trained MNIST caffemodel using the [model compiler](https://github.com/GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/tree/develop/utils/model_compiler)

     1. Convert your caffemodel->NNIR->openvx using the model compiler.
     2. From the generated files, copy

+         cmake folder
          annmodule.cpp
          annmodule.h
          weights.bin